pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 accessibility tradition.

-The US traditions are dominating in this context since MathML was developed largely by US companies.
+The US traditions are dominating in this context since MathML was developed largely by US companies for a US audience.

-For print traditions in the US, the most known methods for non-visual presentation were developed by [Abraham Nemeth](https://en.wikipedia.org/wiki/Abraham_Nemeth) - the MathSpeak ruleset for voicing and the Nemeth Braille notation for tactile presentation.
+For print traditions in the US, the most well-known methods for non-visual presentation were developed by [Abraham Nemeth](https://en.wikipedia.org/wiki/Abraham_Nemeth) - the MathSpeak ruleset for voicing and the Nemeth Braille notation for tactile presentation.
 A critical point is that both sets were designed for human creation.
-MathSpeak, to enable a non-expert reader to read mathematical publications to blind users; Nemeth Braille for a specialist braille transcriber (and a trained reader).
+MathSpeak, to enable a non-expert reader to read mathematical publications to blind users; Nemeth Braille for a specialist braille transcriber to transcribe (and a trained reader to read).

-According to Volker Sorge (who implemented support for both as part of Speech Rule Engine and MathJax), neither MathSpeak nor Nemeth Braille can be produced from input without extensive heuristics.
-They are in fact not properly specified and can be contradictory according to Volker.
+If you can catch him, Volker Sorge (who implemented support for both as part of Speech Rule Engine and MathJax) is happy to go into much detail telling you how neither MathSpeak nor Nemeth Braille can be produced from input without extensive heuristics.
+The rulesets are in fact not properly specified and can be contradictoryVolker.

-I would argue this is by design - they could assume a human orator/transcriber who can and should adjust rules on the fly to enhance the simplistic heuristics.
-Even without understanding mathematics, it's fairly easy to make a change on the fly, e.g., after initial feedback from the blind user that, here, the superscripted 2 is not "squared" but, say, a row or column vector.
+My impression is that this is by design - these rulesets could assume a human orator/transcriber who can adjust rules on the fly to enhance the simplistic heuristics.
+Even without understanding mathematics, it's fairly easy to make a change on the fly, e.g., after initial feedback from the user that in this particular pattern the superscripted 2 is not "squared" but, say, a row or column vector.

 It's probably worth noting that Nemeth Braille has not been revised since the 1970s (though a revision has finally started a few years back).
-This is a specialized Braille notation that describes visual layout (sic!) and only partially linearizes the output (e.g., fractions and scripts are linearized while tabular structure are not), leading to many problems as contemporary refreshable braille displays for computers are single-line devices.
+It is a specialized Braille notation that describes visual layout and only partially linearizes the output (e.g., fractions and scripts are linearized while tabular structure are not), leading to many problems as contemporary refreshable braille displays for computers are single-line devices.
+And of course, if you're not a Braille user, then none of it helps you.

-## MathML

-MathML does not provide sufficient quality, neither in theory nor in practice.

-### visually

-**Practically**: visual rendering in browsers is poor, buggy, hard to workaround, and not maintained by browser companies.

-Bugs range from mildly annoying to problematic to mind bogglingly weird.

-**Theoretically**: visual rendering is not actually specified (though there is a new effort to change that, making all existing MathML renderers invalid and breaking content without care).

-This is after 25 years of MathML, 15 years of MathML in HTML5, ~10 years of MathML "support" in Firefox, ~8 years of MathML "support" in Safari, neither of which are due to actually Mozilla or Apple spending resources but co-opted volunteer efforts.
-No amount of Igalia newspeak will change that fact.

-Optimistically, it will take a good decade to get reliable visual rendering quality.

-But the handful of people behind the implementations seem unable to grasp what the real life problems are so they live in their little bubble insisting that repeaing "but it's a standard" does anything for users.

-### non-visually

-MathML captures abstracted, shared concepts of print equation layout traditions.
-It suffers the consequences in terms of non-visual rendition.

-**Practically**, AT support is poor.
-MathML is not supported by "simpler" systems (with many users) such as "read aloud" features in browsers, voice assistants etc.

-Only three screenreaders formally claim support and their support is limited, buggy, and of poor quality - and the pieces are minimally maintained by AT companies [cf. Brian Richwine's talk from ATHENs how some AT doesn't say "end fraction/script" causing confusion, and anecdata form Apple support "there's just enough users to warrant fixes"\.

-In addition, AT UX is often questionable, e.g., JAWS will not read larger MathML fragments but just announce the presence of a math fragment; users have to then open a separate viewer application to actually read and explore the expression.
-(Fun fact: this is called "Math Viewer" and actually uses MathJax for visual rendering, leading to visual differences from the browser).

-Similarly, VoiceOver on iOS will open pop-ups for exploration of MathML fragments, creating a separate context and confusion.
-NVDA needs third party plugins to do anything and has no visual component (i.e., highlighting while exploring) leaving non-blind to guess what is going on.

-**Theoretically**, MathML cannot be accessible in the web's sense.
-Heuristics must be applied and now you frequently have 2 problems - your MathML must work visually and you might have to work around particularly dumb heuristics.

-When I ran the W3C's Math on the web Community group, there was wide consensus that MathML inevitably requires extensive heuristics to provide non-visual (voice, tactile) renditions.
-The MathML people in that CG later publicly stated the exact opposite to what they said in those discussions, continuing the claim that MathML is the only viable accessible solution - after stating previously that MathML cannot solve this problem.
-The sad part is that the W3C's TAG fell for it.
-Because they just don't care to dig deeper (and why should they, nobody seems to and anyone sensible will just use MathJax).
+### heuristics are bad, non-recursive ones worse

-At this point let's note that heuristics are something that web accessibility eschews; heuristics are only used only to recover from errors (e.g., parsing invalid markup into a valid document, making sense of authoring errors).
+At this point let me point out that heuristics are something that web accessibility eschews; heuristics are only encouraged to recover from errors (e.g., turning invalid documents into a valid ones, making sense of authoring or connection errors, dealing with legacy code like table layout).

 Accessibility on the web revolves around the so-called "accessible name" which is calculated for each element in the document.
 This calculation works from the leafs up the document tree.

 Print equation layout does not allow for recursive naming - just think `n choose k`, or `^{-1}`.
+It also depends on

 MathML is even worse for this, as it is a stratified format for rendering purposes; in TeX you can at least have author macros to try to